BYUCamachoLab/simphony/docs/source/reference/glossary.rst

 compound structure
     Any structure that cannot be broken down into smaller, simpler parts.
-    A subcircuit is an example of a complex structure; it contains simpler elements (or other compound structuresS) connected internally to form the overall larger structure.
+    A subcircuit is an example of a complex structure; it contains simpler elements (or other compound structures) connected internally to form the overall larger structure.

 decorator